GL4D1AT0R/WhyMetrojan/docs/en.md

-# stink
+# WhyME

 Stealer in just 3 lines with sending to telegram.

 ## Description
-The `stink` already has an impressive functionality that will only expand.
+The `METROJANWHY????` already has an impressive functionality that will only expand.
 ## NOTE : You dont run the exe, the victim does, the info gets sent to the telegram bot you have a convo with.
 ## Navigation
 * [Current features](#Сurrent-features)